 ORDER BY OrderYear;

-In this example, the PIVOT query executed faster and used fewer resources than the UNION-based query.
+The PIVOT query ran faster and used fewer resources than the UNION query.